christophergandrud/GuaranteeGame/README.md

 # Containment Game
-## Christopher Gandrud
+## Christopher Gandrud & with Mícheál O'Keeffe

 ---

 A simply Python based simulation of a banking crisis containment signalling game.

-For a working paper written with Mícheaál O'Keeffe.

-For an old version of the paper see <http://ssrn.com/abstract=2173021>.
+For an old version of the paper associated with this game see <http://ssrn.com/abstract=2173021>.